vigneshavm/Interview-questions/JS Q.md

 ---

-#### **2. `new` Keyword**
+#### **`new` Keyword**

 **Interviewer**: How does the `new` keyword work in JavaScript?

 **Answer**:
 The `new` keyword is used to create an instance of an object that is defined by a constructor function or a class.
 When used with a constructor function, it performs the following steps:
-1. Creates a new empty object.
+Creates a new empty object.
-2. Sets the `this` value within the constructor to the new object.
+Sets the `this` value within the constructor to the new object.
-3. Sets up inheritance so that the new object has access to the constructor's prototype.
+Sets up inheritance so that the new object has access to the constructor's prototype.
-4. Returns the newly created object.
+Returns the newly created object.

 **Example**:
 ```javascript